kinbiko/databasic/notes/learning_java.md

 Deque : Elements can be inserted and removed at both ends.
 Allows
         both LIFO and FIFO.

 Map : Contains Key value pairs.
-Doesn't allow duplicates.
+Doesn't allow duplicate keys.
 Example
       implementation are HashMap and TreeMap.
       TreeMap implements SortedMap.